 The School makes available significant means-tested bursaries, to help students entering the School and current students whose parents would not otherwise be able to afford a New Hall education.
 Bursaries are advertised and publicised widely.

 Scholarships are available for entry to Year 7, Year 9 and Sixth Form.
-For Year 7 entry, the following scholarships may be awarded: Academic, Open (All Rounder), Catholic Diocesan, Catholic Independent Schools, Open Diocesan, Music, Sport, Tennis and Special Talent Co-Curriculum Award (Middle School), Modern Languages Award (Middle School).
-For Year 9: Academic, Open (All Rounder), Music, Tennis, Sport and Special Talent Co-Curriculum Award, Modern Languages Award (Upper School).
-For Sixth Form there are also Academic, GCSE Achievement, Open (All Rounder), Boarding, Modern Languages, Classical Languages, STEM, Open Diocesan, Sports, Music and Outstanding Performer Awards scholarships available in addition to the Special Talent Co-Curriculum Award (Sixth Form).
+For Year 7 entry, the following scholarships may be awarded: Academic, All Rounder, Catholic Diocesan, Catholic Independent Schools, Open Diocesan, Music, Sport, Tennis, Special Talent Co-Curriculum Award and Modern Languages Award (Middle School).
+For Year 9: Academic, All Rounder, Music, Tennis, Sport and Special Talent Co-Curriculum Award, Modern Languages Award (Upper School), Drama Award, Open Diocesan.
+For Sixth Form: Academic, GCSE Achievement, All Rounder, Boarding, Drama, Modern Languages, Classical Languages, STEM, Open Diocesan, Sports, Music and Outstanding Performer Awards scholarships available in addition to the Special Talent Co-Curriculum Award (Sixth Form).

 The School shares the beautiful heritage campus and first class facilities with educational and religious groups in the wider community.
 These facilities are often provided either without charge or at minimal cost.